 "You learn everything as you go.
 You read all you possibly can and ask a million questions, and then you make it work for you.
 Be kind, be generous and share what makes you happy with others."

 Kelly L. Corbett -owner/shepherdess/fiberartist

-Romney Ridge Farm Yarns are produced and hand-dyed in New England.
+Romney Ridge Yarns & Wool yarns are produced and hand-dyed in New England.